-- (A) "Type C" for outdoor cultivation using no artificial lighting of a maximum of 25 plants or 2,500 square feet of total canopy size on one legal parcel. - (B) "Type C-A" for indoor cultivation using exclusively artificial lighting not to exceed 2,000 square feet of cultivation area within a structure on one legal parcel. - (C) "Type C-B" for cultivation using a combination of natural and supplemental artificial lighting (mixed light) not to exceed 2,500 square feet of cultivation area within a structure on one legal parcel. - (D) "Type 1" for outdoor cultivation using no artificial lighting of 26 to 50 plants or 2,501 to 5,000 square feet of total canopy size on one legal parcel. - (E) "Type 1A" for indoor cultivation using exclusively artificial lighting not to exceed 5,000 square feet of cultivation area within a structure on one legal parcel. - (F) "Type 1B" for cultivation using a combination of natural and supplemental artificial lighting (mixed light) not to exceed 5,000 square feet of cultivation area on one legal parcel. - (G) "Type 2" for outdoor cultivation using no artificial lighting of 51 to 99 plants or 5,001 to 10,000 square feet of total canopy size on one legal parcel.
+- (A) "Type C" for outdoor cultivation using no artificial lighting of a maximum of 2,500 square feet of total canopy size on one legal parcel. - (B) "Type C-A" for indoor cultivation using exclusively artificial lighting not to exceed 2,000 square feet of cultivation area within a structure on one legal parcel. - (C) "Type C-B" for cultivation using a combination of natural and supplemental artificial lighting (mixed light) not to exceed 2,500 square feet of cultivation area within a structure on one legal parcel. - (D) "Type 1" for outdoor cultivation using no artificial lighting of 2,501 to 5,000 square feet of total canopy size on one legal parcel. - (E) "Type 1A" for indoor cultivation using exclusively artificial lighting 2,000 to 5,000 square feet of cultivation area within a structure on one legal parcel. - (F) "Type 1B" for cultivation using a combination of natural and supplemental artificial lighting (mixed light) of 2,501 to 5,000 square feet of cultivation area on one legal parcel.

-- (H) "Type 2A" for indoor cultivation using exclusively artificial lighting having a cumulative cultivation area within a structure of 5,001 to 10,000 square feet on one legal parcel. - (I) "Type 2B" for cultivation using a combination of natural and supplemental artificial lighting (mixed light) having a cumulative cultivation area within a structure of 5,001 to 10,000 square feet on one legal parcel. - (J) "Type 4" for the cultivation of medical cannabis solely as a nursery product to be sold to a permittee, a qualified patient or a primary caregiver.
+- (G) "Type 2" for outdoor cultivation using no artificial lighting of 5,001 to 10,000 square feet of total canopy size on one legal parcel. - (H) "Type 2A" for indoor cultivation using exclusively artificial lighting having a cumulative cultivation area within a structure of 5,001 to 10,000 square feet on one legal parcel. - (I) "Type 2B" for cultivation using a combination of natural and supplemental artificial lighting (mixed light) having a cumulative cultivation area within a structure of 5,001 to 10,000 square feet on one legal parcel. - (J) "Type 4" for the cultivation of medical cannabis solely as a nursery product to be sold to a permittee, a qualified patient or a primary caregiver.
 The nursery product shall be in the vegetative and non-flowering state or in the form of seeds, if the applicant is applying as a seed producer under this type of permit.
 The cumulative cultivation area shall not exceed 22,000 square feet on one legal parcel.